 For nearly two decades, MARK D. BENNION has taught writing and literature classes at Ricks College/BYU-Idaho.
 A Pushcart Prize nominee, Mark’s poems have appeared in Convergence, Dappled Things, The Penwood Review, Anglican Theological Review, Aurorean, San Pedro River Review, Spiritus, The Windhover, and other journals.
 He and his wife, Kristine, are currently trying to figure out how to raise three teenagers and two tweens.

-Christine Boldt, a retired librarian has lived in Texas for thirty-eight years.
-Chris was a Peace Corps Volunteer in Nigeria in the 1960s, and lived in Italy during the 1970s.
-Her poetry has appeared in The Christian Century, The Windhover, Texas Poetry Calendar, and Adam, Eve and the Riders of the Apocalypse.
+CHRISTINE BOLDT, a retired librarian, has lived in Texas for thirty-eight years.
+She was a Peace Corps Volunteer in Nigeria in the 1960s, and lived in Italy during the 1970s.
+Her poetry has appeared in Christian Century; The Windhover; the Texas Poetry Calendar; Enigmatist; Bearing the Mask; Adam, Eve and the Riders of the Apocalypse; the Poetry Society of Texas Book of the Year; the Red River Review; Ilyia’s Honey; and Encore.
 Her collection Missing, One Muse: The Poetry of Sylvia St. Stevens was selected as the winner of the 2018 ASPS Morris Memorial Chapbook Competition.